Exposed Functions

 Makes a previously hidden pane visible again.hidePane(id: number)

-Manually hides a currently visible pane.hiddenPanes
+Manually hides a currently visible pane.hiddenPanes:

 This is a static function and it's not reactive.
 Read further for how to listen to changes on hidden panes.

-, which offers a workaround for tracking hidden panes.
+The <Panes> component provides a special property, onPanesHidden, which offers a workaround for tracking hidden panes.
 For example:

 jsx